the-real-techiee/LevelSpoofer/README.md

-# Level Spoofer v1.0
+# Level Spoofer v1.1.5
 <p align="center">
 <img align="left" alt="Cover" src="LevelSpooferLogo.png" width="60%" height="100" />

 <b>Wanted to modify your level to whatever you want?
-No worries as this plugin can modify it.</b>
+No worries!
+As this plugin can modify it.</b>

 </p>